japila-books/apache-spark-internals/docs/scheduler/TaskSetManager.md

 Otherwise, if the exception is not of type `NotSerializableException`, `handleFailedTask` accesses accumulators and calculates whether to print the WARN message (with the failure reason) or the INFO message.

-If the failure has already been reported (and is therefore a duplication), xref:ROOT:configuration-properties.adoc#spark.logging.exceptionPrintInterval[spark.logging.exceptionPrintInterval] is checked before reprinting the duplicate exception in its entirety.
+If the failure has already been reported (and is therefore a duplication), ROOT:configuration-properties.md#spark.logging.exceptionPrintInterval[spark.logging.exceptionPrintInterval] is checked before reprinting the duplicate exception in its entirety.

 For full printout of the `ExceptionFailure`, the following WARN appears in the logs: